 - It’s perfectly fine to consume whole flax seeds but they go completely undigested by your body and are eliminated without being absorbed.
 Some people use them for this purpose to treat irregularity, in bread recipes, or when they’re craving flax crackers.

-Flax seeds are slightly nutty in its whole form and a bit sweeter and fluffier once ground.
+Flax seeds are slightly nutty in their whole form and a bit sweeter and fluffier once ground.
 Brown flax seeds taste more hearty, while golden flax seeds taste lighter in texture (and are usually the best tasting in my opinion).
 Both brown and golden flax seeds are identical in nutrition though, so don’t worry about which one is better — they’re both great!

 Chia seeds also originate from a flowering plant and are home to Peru originally, though now they’re grown in various parts of the world.
 A relative of the mint family, the chia plant is one of the most prized plants in the Aztec culture.
 Chia has been used as a staple crop throughout history to promote energy, strength, satiety, and a healthy mood, just to name a handful of benefits this mighty seed holds.

-Though most of us typically use chia to make chia pudding or to thicken oatmeal, you can actually do almost anything you want with chia seeds.
+Though most of us typically use chia to make chia pudding or to thicken oatmeal, you can do almost anything you want with chia seeds.
 They make an excellent egg replacement in vegan recipes due to their special binding properties.
 Since they are also a rich source of mucilage fibers, they help to hold water in the body and make an easy addition to water for a hydrating sports drink.
 You can also use chia seeds anytime you want a little bit of crunch and extra nutrition.
 From energy bars to thickening smoothies, the uses for chia are virtually limitless.

 Here are a few of my favorite chia recipes: